 Continue to the Pitti Palace where you can admire the last home of the Medici family, who ruled Tuscany for over 350 years when Italy was made up of city states.
 There are eight galleries to choose from along with the picturesque Boboli Gardens; we recommend a ticket to visit the Palatine Gallery and Royal Apartments.
 The Palatine Gallery covers the left wing of the first floor of the Pitti Palace, where you can admire a collection of works by Raphael, Titian, Perugino, Peter Paul Rubens and Pietro della Cortona.
 From the large windows you can also admire the Boboli Gardens, once a private hunting area for the Medici and the largest monumental green area in Florence.

-After you visit the Pitti Palace, stop into Pitti e Gola (just a two-minute walk) for a glass of local wine with snacks for an aperitif (or you can always hop on our Aperitivo Time! wine tour; it starts at 5:30pm).
+After you visit the Pitti Palace, stop into Pitti e Gola (just a two-minute walk) for a glass of local wine with snacks for an aperitif.
 Then it’s about a 15-minute walk on Via Santo Spritio to the local eatery Ristorante Trattoria Angiolino.
 They offer a great selection of regional and national wines by the glass and delicious tasting plates of charcuterie to start.
 For your meal, choose from a selection of handmade pastas and seasonal vegetables, or try the local specialty of bistecca alla Fiorentina (steak Florentine).

 For travellers on a short visit, we’d definitely recommend having a layover that will allow you to spend two hours in the city centre, and another hour for travelling to and from the airport.